How to Set Up a Successful Remote Maintenance Division

 Here are the steps I took to turn around maintenance from being the black eye of the company to a shining star!

-Hire the right people.
-We focused on hiring remote team members (Virtual Assistants) from Mexico based on the fact that many of our residents speak Spanish and that the culture in Mexico is more problem solving than only following the rules and then escalating.
+We focused on hiring remote maintenance team members (Virtual Assistants) from Mexico based on the fact that many of our residents speak Spanish and that the culture in Mexico is more problem solving than only following the rules and then escalating.
 We did not focus on experience.
 It is our job to train the team.
 We focused on personality.
 Will they be able to have conversations with residents, vendors, and owners?
 Are they detailed enough but can also deviate and make decisions?

-Train Your Team.
 This sounds easy but this is the most difficult, time-consuming and takes the longest to see the fruits of your labor.
 We had to take a step backward to take two steps forward.
-I personally trained the maintenance team two hours per day, every day for over three months.
+I personally trained the remote maintenance team two hours per day, every day for over three months.
 The team created a policy & procedure manual from that training.
 Creating a manual and having the team create it is key as they take ownership and actually use the document.
 We created a Google Doc that had a Table of Contents.
 We created a policy on everything we ran into, from the number of days we allow for a home warranty company to schedule before we use our approved vendors to policies on escalating to property managers.
 The document is a working document that is updated routinely.
 This is incredibly useful when you hire your next team member.